puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_data_dig.md

 Hiera calls a `data_dig` function with three arguments:

-1. An array of key segments.
-(Each segment matches the `Puppet::LookupKey` type.)
+1. An array of lookup key segments.

     The array of key segments is made by splitting the requested lookup key on the dot (`.`) subkey separator.
 For example, a lookup for `users.dbadmin.uid` would result in `['users', 'dbadmin', 'uid']`.
 Positive base-10 integer subkeys (for accessing array members) are converted to Integer objects, but other number-like subkeys remain as strings.
 2. A hash of options.
 (More on this below.)
 3. A `Puppet::LookupContext` object.
 (More on this below.)

 The function must either call the context object's `not_found` method, or return a value for the requested sequence of key segments.
-The returned value must match the `Puppet::LookupValue` type.

 > **Example signatures:**
 >